 Qodo is worth looking at if your team cares less about generating more code and more about improving code quality.
 Many AI coding tools focus on autocomplete, chat, and fast generation.
-Qodo is more interesting when the workflow includes review, tests, pull requests, and confidence in changes.
+Qodo is more interesting when the workflow includes review, tests, pull requests, and confidence before changes are merged.

 That distinction matters.
 Faster coding is helpful, but faster coding without review can create more cleanup later.
 A tool that helps developers think about quality can be valuable if it fits the team’s process.